Schirn Kunsthalle Frankfurt: Location and architecture

-The Schirn is located in Frankfurt's historic city center.
-Faced with light sandstone, it consists of several interlocking structures, each of which features a geometric floor plan.
-The most prominent structural element is an approximately 140-meter-long and 10-meter-wide 6-story hall, the actual exhibition building, which runs from east to west.
-Bangert designed the longhouse to resemble the Uffizi building in Florence.
+The building in Frankfurt's historic city center is clad with light sandstone.
+It consists of several interlocking structures, each of which features a geometric floor plan.
+The most prominent structural element is an approximately 140-meter-long and 10-meter-wide nave, five stories high.
+This exhibition building runs from east to west.
+Bangert designed the longhouse as reminiscence of the 150-meter-long and 15-meter-wide outdoor space of the Uffizi in Florence (Piazzale degli Uffizi).

 Additional structural elements are arranged somewhat to the west of the middle of this longhouse along an imaginary transverse axis: to the south, facing Saalgasse, a multistory cube with a rectangular floor plan (ca. 18 x 25 m), and adjoining it, parallel to the longhouse, an elongated rectangular expansion.
-The second most prominent structural element besides the main exhibition building follows on the north side of the main axis: the sky-domed rotunda, approximately twenty meters in diameter, which constitutes the monumental main entrance.
-It is the Schirn's highest structure and consists of a single open space, through which one enters the Schirn.
+On the northern side of the main axis lies the Schirn’s most striking feature next to the main hall: the rotunda, which, with a diameter of about 20 meters, forms the monumental main entrance.
+Covered by a glass dome, this open space is the tallest part of the Schirn.